 TAYLOR L. HUYNH, Executive Manager, Administrative Services.
-Huynh received a B.S. degree in Management of Information Systems from the University of Texas at Arlington.
-Prior to joining the Trinity River Authority, Huynh served as case liaison serving the Texas Rehabilitation Commission and as HR Strategic Partner of an employment agency serving major technology and manufacturing employers in Tarrant and Dallas counties.
-She began working for TRA in January 19, 2000 as Personnel Services Manager and advanced to Human Resources Manager in 2013 serving as HR business partner and project manager for several enterprise software and systems implementations.
+Huynh received a Bachelor of Science degree in management of information systems from the University of Texas at Arlington.
+Prior to joining the Trinity River Authority, Huynh served as case liaison, serving the Texas Rehabilitation Commission and as investment partner of an employment agency serving Tarrant and Dallas counties.
+She began working for TRA in January 2000 as personnel services manager and advanced to human resources manager in 2013 serving as human resources business partner and as project manager for information technology initiatives implementing and managing multiple enterprise software systems integration.
 She was promoted to her current position in December 2018.
-She has held leadership positions as Executive Committee member of the United Way of Tarrant County Impact Council for funding and grants, Parent Teacher Association and Uplift Education volunteer.
-She is an active supporter of United Way and local partner agencies and serves as Campaign Manager for TRA's annual fundraising events.
-She is an active member of the Society of Human Resource Management, the Fort Worth Human Resources Management Association and member of the International Association of HR Information Management.
-Huynh is a certified Senior Professional in Human Resources.
+She has held leadership positions as committee member of the Texas Water Conservation Association Diversity Subcommittee, United Way of Tarrant County Impact Council for funding and grants, Parent Teacher Association and Uplift Education volunteer.
+She is an active supporter of United Way and local partner agencies and serves as campaign advisor for the Authority's annual charity donations committee.
+Huynh is an active member of the national Society of Human Resource Management, the Fort Worth Human Resources Management Association and a member of the International Association of HR Information Management.
+Huynh is a certified senior professional in human resources.

 DOUGLAS L. SHORT, Chief Information Officer.
-Short was hired as the TRA's first Chief Information Officer in 2014 and leads all aspects of information technology and information security for the Authority.
-Prior to the Authority, Short served in the United States Air Force, enlisting as a Law Enforcement Specialist in 1986 and subsequently was commissioned as a cyberspace operations officer.
-His career highlights include deployed command, command of two squadrons, and standup of the Air Force Cyber Schoolhouse.
-He retired in 2014 at the rank of Lieutenant Colonel.
-Among his educational accomplishments, he has completed a Bachelor of Science in Computer Science, a Master of Arts in Computer Resource and Information Management, the Air Command and Staff College, Joint and Combined Warfighting School, and Air War College.
-Additionally, he is a Certified Information Security Manager and Certified Government Chief Information Officer.
-Short has spoken at several national and local conferences on cybersecurity and sits on the Regional Advisory Board for NPower, a nonprofit assisting veterans transitioning into the civilian information technology field.
+Short was hired as the Trinity River Authority's first chief information officer in 2014 and leads all aspects of information technology and information security for TRA.
+Prior to working at TRA, Short served in the United States Air Force, enlisting as a law enforcement specialist in 1986 and subsequently was commissioned as a cyberspace operations officer.
+His career highlights include deployed command, command of two squadrons and standup of the Air Force Cyber Schoolhouse.
+He retired in 2014 at the rank of lieutenant colonel.
+Among his educational accomplishments, he has completed a Bachelor of Science in Computer Science and a Master of Arts in Computer Resource and Information Management; he attended the Air Command and Staff College, Joint and Combined Warfighting School and the Air War College.
+Additionally, he recently graduated from the Federal Bureau of Investigation's Chief Information Security Officer Academy, is a certified information security manager and certified government chief information officer.
+Short has spoken at several national and local conferences on cybersecurity, is a member of the Texas Cybersecurity Council, chairs the Texas American Water Works Association Resiliency and Cybersecurity Committee, and is a member of the Water Environment Association of Texas Safety and Security Committee.